Regional Workshop on Maternal Mortality Measurement in the Post-COVID-19 Context and PAHO’s call for action to accelerate maternal mortality reduction

 PAHO's regional advisor on maternal health, Bremen De Mucio, said it is important to focus on a rights and social justice perspective.
 "The vast majority of maternal deaths are preventable.
 It is an issue that should challenge us all and that is why it is urgent to act accordingly’.

-Through this initiative, the aim was to strengthen health systems, improve the reliability of maternal health data and promote evidence-based interventions that lead to a sustainable reduction in maternal mortality in the Americas.
+This initiative, supported by Global Affairs Canada through the Improving the Health of Women and Adolescent Girls in Vulnerable Situations (IHWAG) project, aims to strengthen health systems, improve the reliability of maternal health-related data and promote evidence-based interventions that lead to a sustainable reduction in maternal mortality in the Americas.